 Everyone knows that litigation can be expensive.
 While not all business lawsuits can be prevented, many can.
 The following are just a few examples of practices that can reduce the likelihood you and your business will be sued.

 Document everything, back those records up, and make sure originals and backups of your business records are secure.
-While it is obvious that records of contracts, purchase orders, employment agreements and the like should always be kept, it is also a good practice to keep records of other operations, such as communications with clients, too.
-Keeping detailed, complete records can help parties resolve misunderstandings and can prevent those same misunderstandings from escalating into a lawsuit.
-In the event litigation occurs anyways, the presence of detailed records can powerfully bolster your case.
+Records of contracts, purchase orders, employment agreements, and the like should always be kept.
+It is also a good practice to keep records of other operations, such as communications with clients.
+Keeping detailed, complete records can help you resolve misunderstandings.
+They can also prevent those same misunderstandings from escalating into a lawsuit.
+In the event litigation occurs anyways, detailed records can bolster your case.

-It is also important to keep business records protected and secure.
+Keep business records protected and secure.
 The presence of backups can reduce the impact caused by a disaster such as a fire or flood.
 Where possible, it is a good idea to keep electronic copies of paper records that could otherwise be lost or destroyed.
-It is also important to keep these electronic records secure both from physical damage (such as the destruction of servers or hard drives), and from unauthorized disclosure of sensitive employee, client, or other business information.
-Maintaining data breach insurance and up-to-date IT systems are just a couple of ways to protect your business and prevent these types of losses from escalating into litigation.
+Keep these electronic records secure both from physical damage (such as the destruction of servers or hard drives), and from unauthorized disclosure of sensitive employee, client, or other business information.
+Maintain data breach insurance.
+Furthermore, make sure your IT systems are up to date.

-We at The Patterson Law Firm, LLC are happy to provide assistance with these and many other strategies to help prevent your business from getting involved in a lawsuit and to defend your rights if you do have to go to court.
-To speak to one of our lawyers, don’t be afraid to call us at (312) 223-1699 for more advice and information.
+At the Patterson Law Firm, we are happy to provide assistance with these and many other strategies to help prevent lawsuits and to defend your rights if you go to court.
+To speak to one of our lawyers, get in touch with us at (312) 223-1699 or click here.